ianxm/ihx/README.md

 -----

 the ihx shell accepts the following commands:
 - dir            list all currently defined variables
-- builtins list all builtin classes
+- addlib [name]  add a haxelib library to the search path
+- rmlib  [name]  remove a haxelib library from the search path
+- libs           list haxelib libraries that have been added
-- clear    clear all variables and reset the session
+- clear          delete all variables from the current session
-- print    print the temp neko program source
+- print          dump the temp neko program to the console
 - help           print this message
 - exit           close this session
 - quit           close this session

 the above commands will be processed by ihx, all other input will be passed to the haxe compiler.  if output is not suppressed with a